-For quite a long time, in between being born, and being buried, I was the Bishop of Norwich, an appointment secured in the face of intense competition, King Henry having been persuaded that I was the most knowledgeable candidate on all matters related to the wool trade.
-We rarely discussed religion, because we both thought there were others better qualified to counsel the King, but what I could describe as my ‘consulting’ activity, meant that we would meet on a regular basis, and as a result we got to know each other quite well.
-King Henry had a generous disposition, and a mischievous sense of humour.
+For quite a long time, in between being born, and being buried, I was the Bishop of Norwich.
+King Henry had been persuaded that I was the most knowledgeable out of a number of possible appointees, on all matters related to the wool trade.
+I rarely discussed religion with the King, because we both thought there were others better qualified to counsel him on matters of faith.
+However, what I could describe as my ‘extra curricular’ activity, meant that we would meet on a regular basis, and we got to know each other quite well.
+The King had a generous disposition, and a mischievous sense of humour.
 It was His Majesty who started calling me ‘The Purple Mustard’, a pseudonym which I have since taken up for the stories I write.
 My actual name was Everard, and later in life, I became known as ‘Everard of Calne’, after the town in Wiltshire, where I was born.

 My family home was a manor house, built on an estate gifted to my ancestors by King Alfred.
 It was a reward for military assistance repelling Viking invaders in 878 at the battle of Edington.
 More recent generations of the family were sheep farmers, including my father, a kind and peace loving man, who enjoyed walking his land, and much preferred doing so to managing the estate.
 Taking decisions in relation to matters financial, was not something that came easily to him.
 My mother’s parents owned the local inn.
 They were well known and respected, but could contribute nothing tangible to the marital alliance that my father wished to make with their daughter.
 The successful outcome of his courtship, owed much to the fact that my grandparents considered that their prospective daughter in law’s commercial acumen, would be of more value to the management of the family finances, than a few worldly treasures of which we had no real need.